andregri/terraform-examples/aws-vault-jenkins/README.md

-1. Create a EC2 instance that runs a Vault server
+1. Create an EC2 instance that runs a Vault server
+2. Create an EC2 instance that runs Jenkins